ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

 the browser [here](https://github.com/ipfs/js-ipfs#how-to-enable-webrtc-support-for-js-ipfs-in-the-browser) and a different one is providing signaling and transport over websockets, you can find information [here](https://github.com/ipfs/js-ipfs#is-there-a-more-stable-alternative-to-webrtc-star-that-offers-a-similar-functionality).

-You can find information about running IPFS in the broswer [here](https://github.com/ipfs/js-ipfs#table-of-contents).
+You can find detailed information about running js-ipfs [here](https://github.com/ipfs/js-ipfs#table-of-contents).

 Getting Data From IPFS
 -----------------------